Dear Members,

 required to be disbursed have been utilized for the purposes and in the manner as approved

-Company and such confirmations have been duly noted by the Board in its meeting held on
+shared by Implementing Agencies have been duly noted by the Board in its meeting held on

 EMPLOYEES STOCK OPTION PLAN

-options vested, exercised and cancelled are provided in the notes to the standalone
+Grant wise details of options vested, exercised and cancelled are provided in the notes to

-The Company has not provided any financial assistance to its employees for purchase or
+The Company has not provided any financial assistance to its employees

-with differential rights during the year.
+Sweat Equity Shares or Equity Shares with differential rights during the year.

 POLICIES